 - Your baby’s naps seem all over the place.
 You may have gone from having a predictable, set nap schedule to a suddenly chaotic nap schedule.

-If your baby is between 13 and 18 months old and showing these signs, then it’s time to transition to one nap with your baby!
+If your baby is between 13 and 18 months of age and showing these signs, then it’s time to transition to one nap with your baby!
 Don’t wait for the 18 month sleep regression to make the transition.

 How Long Does it Take to Transition to One Nap?

-The one-nap transition can be one of the trickier nap transitions, because if that one nap doesn’t go well, you don’t have any other daytime sleep to help out.
+The one-nap transition can be one of the trickier nap transitions, because if your baby doesn’t get enough sleep at their one nap, you don’t have any other daytime sleep to help make up for it.

-It may take a few weeks of short naps for your baby to adjust to the one-nap schedule.
+It may take a couple of weeks of short naps for your baby to adjust to the one-nap schedule.
 When your baby is transitioning to one nap, it’s common for them to only nap an hour or so at first.

 The good thing about the one nap schedule is that it means more awake time for your baby, which means more time for you guys to go out and have fun adventures together!

 How Do I Transition My Baby to One Nap A Day?

-Okay, once you’ve decided your baby is ready to make the transition, here’s how to do it!
+Okay, once you’ve decided it’s the right time to make the transition, here’s how to do it!

-Here are two ways to transition to one nap.
+Here are three different ways to transition to one nap.
+Read through these and determine the best strategy for your family.